jquery/learn.jquery.com/page/events/event-basics.md

       console.log('A button with the alert class was clicked!');
    });
    // Now create a new button element with the alert class.
 This button
    // was created after the click listeners were applied above, so it
    // will not have the same click behavior as its peers
    $('button').addClass('alert').appendTo(document.body);
 });
 ```

-Consult the article on event delegation to see how to use `$.fn.on` so that
+Consult the article on event delegation to see how to use `.on()` so that
 event behaviors will be extended to new elements without having to rebind them.

 ### Inside the Event Handler Function